 Radon is the second leading cause of lung cancer in the United States, resulting in approximately 21,000 lung cancer deaths each year.
 Only smoking causes more lung cancer.

-Or, if you'd like to order your test kit online, you can order one from the Air Check, Inc. partnership with the Michigan Department of Environmental Quality by clicking here.
-Kits through this partnership cost $6.95.
+To order a test kit online, check out the Air Check, Inc. partnership with the Michigan Department of Environmental Quality by clicking here.
+Kits through this partnership cost $7.95.

 The negative effects from radon are 100% preventable.
 Test your home.
 If your home has elevated levels of radon, get it fixed as soon as possible.
 The average cost of fixing a radon problem in the U.S. is $1,200.
-Low-income families may qualify for assistance in home repairs.
+Low-income families may qualify for assistance with radon mitigation.

-For more information on testing your home or getting repairs for radon, see our pages specifically for Parents, Landlords, and Community Partners.
-Or contact the Healthy Homes Coalition at (616) 241-3300.
+For more information on testing your home or getting repairs for radon contact the Healthy Homes Coalition.